 - In Tenchi Muyo!
 GXP due to the fact that every other "lucky" name was taken at the time, Seiryo is forced to christen his ship the Unko, which is supposed to mean "bringer of fortune", unfortunately for Seiryo, "Unko" also means, and is more commonly used to refer to, poop.

 - Kill la Kill has an organization called Nudist Beach.
-Everybody who learns about it comments that it is the stupidest name ever.
+The name Makes Sense In Context, but everybody who learns about it comments that it is the stupidest name ever.
 Not surprisingly, the same guy who named it that also named an invention of his the "Rending Scissors", something mocked by an opponent of his and said to be due to his habit of just naming things what they are, and gave his own daughter a name that can translate to "abandoned child" which is distressingly spot on once we learn her backstory.

 - Marvel acknowledged this even back in the 70s in the Fantastic Four Celebrity Roast comedy special, showing Whizzer drinking too much and dashing off to the men's room, prompting his friends to snark about that being the real reason for his name.